UAA-EQLNES/ARTF-Data-Receiver/README.md

 Test if the installation was successful by opening Chromium and navigating to `http://localhost:5000`.
 You should see a demo of the dashboard with dummy data.

-**Step 15**

-Next, the LinkSprite Sim900 GSM shield needs to be configured to listen 115200.
-Before that can be done, the `artf-data-receiver` service must be turned off.

-Open a LXTerminal (CTRL+ALT+T) and run the command:

-    sudo stop artf-data-receiver

-**Step 16**

-Make sure the jumpers on the shield are set to hardware serial and that the red light is on.
-In addition, the shield will need a SIM card with text message plan.

-**Step 17**

-In the terminal, run the following commands:

-    cd ~/ARTF-Data-Receiver
-    python cmd_tester.py -b 19200

-**Step 18**

-Once the program starts, type:

-    AT+IPR=1115200

-If you get an `OK`, type:

-    exit

-**Step 19**

-Turn on the `artf-data-receiver` service:

-    sudo start artf-data-receiver

-You can test that the receiver is working by sending a text message to the receiver.
-All incoming messages are logged to a text file.
-For your convenience the file can be viewed from the web frontend.